Discover the Different Types of Stocks Available

 Growth stocks grow and keep growing.
 When they stop growing they aren't growth stocks anymore and their share price is likely to drop dramatically unless the slowing is seen to be the natural process of a maturing company.

 Growth investors focus on share price appreciation and are not concerned with dividends since few growth stocks pay any.

 Investors choose growth stocks for their above-average growth rates and hope the stock price follows the growth.
 This is always a judgment call because growth in revenue doesn't always translate into growth in earnings.

 In fact, some growth companies reinvest all their earnings back into the company to fund more growth.
 This is a good strategy if growth continues.
-When growth begins to slow because competition is catching up or the company has grown so big that huge growth isn't possible, growth investors may move on.
+When growth begins to slow because the competition is catching up or the company has grown so big that huge growth isn't possible, growth investors may move on.